 Abdominoplasty, better known as a “Tummy Tuck” is one of the most popular cosmetic surgical procedures among women.
-It is also one of the most highly satisfying surgeries for both patient and physician.
-The reason for this is that when done correctly, by the right surgeon, an abdominoplasty can literally transforms a woman’s body.
-Let’s explore this surgery a bit more with some FAQ’s.
+It is also one of the most highly satisfying surgeries for both patient and the physician.
+The reason for this is that when done correctly, by the right surgeon, an abdominoplasty can literally transform a woman’s body.

 What is a Tummy Tuck?

-Who is a candidate for a Tummy Tuck?
+Are you a good candidate for a Tummy Tuck?

 The most common candidates for Tummy Tucks are women who have undergone changes to the abdominal area due to pregnancy and/or significant weight change.
 As a result of the changes, these women tend to have a lot of excess skin, loose muscle tone, excess fatty tissue, and stretch marks.
 The best candidates for this procedure are at or near their ideal body weight.
-Although a Tummy Tuck can be done in a patient who is overweight, it is not ideal for patients who are considered morbidly obese.
+Although a Tummy Tuck can be done in a patient who is overweight, it is not ideal for patients who have a BMI higher than 32.
 Of course the patient should also be in good health, with no major medical issues, and are non-smokers.
 If you are obese, your surgeon may recommend weight loss before your Tummy Tuck.
 For those who smoke, they will be required to quit smoking before and after the procedure.

-Will I lose weight after my Tummy Tuck?
+Will you lose weight after a Tummy Tuck?

-A Tummy Tuck is not a weight loss procedure.
+A Tummy Tuck is not intended to be a weight loss procedure.
 The amount of tissue removed usually doesn’t weigh more than a 2-5lbs.
-However, since the entire shape of the waist is transformed, the patient will “appear” to have lost 10-20lbs.
-Many patients continue to lose weight on their own after their procedure and this will enhance the results greatly.
+However, since the entire shape of the waist is transformed, the patient will “appear” to have lost 10-20lbs after having an abdominoplasty.
+Many patients continue to lose weight on their own after their procedure and this will enhance the results even more.

 As long as you maintain a healthy weight and do not undergo another pregnancy, the results of your Tummy Tuck should be permanent.
 Once healed, the muscle repair should be permanent, and the fat and skin should not grow back.